 Although the Tundra Communities Trail is paved and easy to hike nowadays, the place, although hardly trodden, was an important migratory route centuries ago.
 It’s believed the Ute Indians had traveled across the vast wilderness in the east to west direction way before the area was recognized as a national park.

-Since becoming the protected area, the Tundra Communities Trail went through a series of changes.
+Since becoming a protected area, the Tundra Communities Trail went through a series of changes.
 This time, the major improvements occurred in the name department.
 The hike that is known as the Tundra Communities Trail was called the Toll Memorial Trail.
 At some point, it also adopted the name of the Tundra Nature Trail.

 There is no guarantee that the current name won’t evolve further in the future.
 What’s obvious, many travelers dislike all of the previous names.
 Nevertheless, this hike, whether you call it the Tundra Communities Trail or simply the Tundra Trail, can hardly ever disappoint.

-When to Hike the Tundra Communities Trail
+The Best Time to Hike the Tundra Communities Trail

 The Tundra Communities Trail is open for hiking for a very short time.
 Normally, Trail Ridge Road opens sometime at the end of May and astounds its visitors until early October.
 The rest of the year, the area remains closed to all vehicles.
 The opening and closing dates, however, change depending on the weather conditions.
-So be sure to check for updates before planing your hike.
+So be sure to check for updates before planning your hike.

 Yet even during the busy summer season, the Tundra Communities Trail hike doesn’t cease to surprise with its weather instabilities.
 The temperature rarely reaches 70 degrees Fahrenheit.
 Even if it does, the wind is so cold that you want to put on a warm jacket or coat.